BARarch/open-resume/MARKDOWN RESUME template.md

 ###### Product Manager-ZONER INC
 July-2016 to May-2017
 Coordinated and managed development operations for a New York zoning web platform.
 Responsible for the information architecture of the company’s’ proprietary dataset.
 Designed user interfaces with feature wireframes in photoshop and indesign.
 Developed algorithms for the backend computation of the services’ key features in ruby and ruby-on-rails.
 Enhanced the delivery time of in-house property feasibility reports from 2 weeks to 2 hours.

+###### Special Inspections Building Code Inspector-MARCH ARCHITECTS
+April-2016 to May-2017
+Conducted on-site building code inspections for New York City Department of Buildings certification.
+Inspections included structural, plumbing, fire insulation, elevated fire sprinkler tanks, roofs and parapets.  *Ability requirements included working in confined areas, maneuvering through confined and or irregular areas, balancing, and working at heights of up to 560ft in all weather conditions*

 # education